-Student teachers with a 6-12 endorsement will be assigned to a high school, and in some cases to a middle school, in which they can teach those subject areas in which licensure is expected.
-Students seeking licensure in PreK-12 endorsement areas will normally be placed in a middle school for prestudent teaching field experiences and in an elementary and high school for student teaching.
+Student teachers with a 6-12 endorsement will be assigned to a high school and a middle school, in which they can teach those subject areas in which licensure is expected.
+Students seeking licensure in PreK-12 endorsement areas will normally be placed in a middle school for pre-student teaching field experiences and in an elementary and high school for student teaching.
 Students seeking a PreK-6 endorsement will ideally be assigned to a lower elementary grade (PreK-2) and to an upper elementary grade (3-6) for student teaching.
 Because special education is a K-12 endorsement, field experiences will consist of two placements across the K-12 span.